karmaresearch/NILS2025/index.markdown

 ## In a nutshell ...

-NILS will be a workshop on neuro-symbolic reasoning co-located with [VLDB 2025](https://vldb.org/2025/) -- September 5th, 2025.
+NILS will be a workshop on neurosymbolic learning co-located with [VLDB 2025](https://vldb.org/2025/) -- September 5th, 2025.
 See below for more info.

 ## About